argilla-io/argilla-python/docs/index.md

     ---

-    Get familiar with basic and complex workflows for Argilla and its' integrations.
+    Get familiar with basic and complex workflows for Argilla.
 From managing `Users`, `Workspaces`. `Datasets` and `Records` to fine-tuning a model.

     [:octicons-arrow-right-24: Guides](how_to_guides/index.md)